po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 * Instead, before each class, we will use `git pull` to pull down any changes and make sure we have the activities needed for class.

+* Use the repo created above to demonstrate how to use `git pull`.

 ```
 git pull
 ```